suhaskamath2712/E0261_P11/documentation/Calcite_Doc.md

+# Calcite Integration Overview (Updated)

+This document describes how the codebase uses Apache Calcite to parse, validate, transform, and compare SQL queries for plan equivalence, and how it retrieves cleaned PostgreSQL EXPLAIN plans.
+This version reflects the latest normalization and robustness updates.
+## Highlights

+- PostgreSQL‑backed Calcite `FrameworkConfig` for parsing and validation
+- Phased HepPlanner normalization to reduce oscillations and stabilize joins/projects
+- Canonical comparison that ignores harmless differences (join order, CASTs, input refs, predicate order)
+- Aggregate normalization (sorted `groupSet` and deterministic aggregate call ordering)
+- Pretty‑printed, cleaned EXPLAIN (FORMAT JSON, BUFFERS) plans via JDBC with defensive error handling

+## Components
+- `Calcite.getFrameworkConfig()`: Builds a Calcite environment backed by PostgreSQL (`PGSimpleDataSource`), adds a `JdbcSchema`, and configures the parser with `Lex.MYSQL` for lower‑case identifiers.
+- `Calcite.getOptimizedRelNode(planner, sql)`: Parses → validates → converts to `RelNode` → applies phased HepPlanner rules (`FILTER_REDUCE_EXPRESSIONS`, `PROJECT_MERGE`, `PROJECT_REMOVE`, `FILTER_INTO_JOIN`, `JOIN_ASSOCIATE`, `JOIN_COMMUTE`, `PROJECT_JOIN_TRANSPOSE`).
+Trailing semicolons are removed and `!=` is normalized to `<>`.
+- `Calcite.compareQueries(sql1, sql2, transformations)`: Multi‑stage equivalence using structural digest, normalized digest (input refs collapsed), canonical digest (join/predicate normalization), and tree comparison (`equalsIgnoreChildOrder`).
+- `Calcite.canonicalDigest(rel)`: Canonicalizes inner joins (flattens and sorts children), strips CASTs, sorts commutative/symmetric expressions (AND/OR/EQUALS), normalizes predicates and field refs, and now normalizes aggregates (groupSet + aggCalls ordering).
+Projection output order is preserved.
+- `Calcite.buildRelTree(rel)` + `RelTreeNode`: Builds an order‑preserving tree with canonical digest for order‑insensitive equality.
+- `Calcite.convertRelNodetoJSONQueryPlan(rel)`: Converts a `RelNode` to PostgreSQL SQL via `RelToSqlConverter` and retrieves a cleaned EXPLAIN JSON.
+External call is wrapped in try‑catch and returns `null` on failure.
+- `GetQueryPlans.getCleanedQueryPlanJSONasString(sql)`: Runs EXPLAIN (FORMAT JSON, BUFFERS); lifts the root `Plan` node and strips executor‑specific keys; returns pretty‑printed JSON.
+## Equivalence Normalization

+Comparison proceeds in layers:
+1. Structural digest: order‑sensitive structure.
+2. Normalized digest: collapses input refs (`$0`, `$12` → `$x`) and spacing.
+3. Canonical digest:
+  - Inner joins: flatten nested trees; sort child digests to remove commutativity.
+  - Expressions: strip CASTs; sort operands for commutative ops (AND/OR/PLUS/TIMES); handle symmetric comparisons (EQUALS/NOT_EQUALS).
+  - Predicates: decompose conjuncts (ANDs), canonicalize, deduplicate, and sort.
+  - Aggregates: sort `groupSet`; sort aggregate calls by function name + input index with DISTINCT tagging.
+4. Tree equality: compare `RelTreeNode` trees; order‑insensitive via canonical form when requested.
+### Ignored Differences

+- Inner‑join child order (commutativity)
+- Harmless CASTs
+- Input reference indices and cosmetic spacing
+- Predicate operand order for AND/OR
+- Aggregate call ordering (normalized deterministically)
+### Preserved Semantics

+- Projection output order (column positions)
+- Presence of fetch/offset in Sort/Limit
+## Subqueries and Decorrelation

+Subqueries are converted to correlates and decorrelated where applicable using Calcite rules and `RelDecorrelator`.
+This is best‑effort; if inapplicable, the original plan is retained.
+Note: `RelDecorrelator.decorrelateQuery` may be deprecated in some Calcite versions; current usage remains best‑effort and isolated.
+## EXPLAIN Plan Retrieval

+`convertRelNodetoJSONQueryPlan` renders SQL using `PostgresqlSqlDialect` and calls `GetQueryPlans` to obtain a cleaned JSON plan.
+Any `SQLException` is caught, a brief error is logged to `System.err`, and `null` is returned to allow graceful degradation.
+## Configuration Notes

+- PostgreSQL JDBC: update `PG_URL`, `PG_USER`, `PG_PASSWORD`, and `PG_SCHEMA` in `Calcite.java`.
+- Parser: `Lex.MYSQL` folds identifiers to lower‑case.
+- Planner: do not reuse `Planner` across parse/validate cycles; it is closed and recreated per query.
 # Calcite.java — API Documentation

 This document describes the public and non-trivial internal functions, helpers, and transformation classes implemented in `Calcite.java` (package `com.ac.iisc`).
 It explains purpose, inputs, outputs, usage examples, dependencies, edge cases, and related notes for each symbol.